Taste the Difference!

 - Nijisseiki: This is arguably the sweetest variety of Asian pear.
 Juicy, super sweet, mild flavoured fruit is crisp like an apple.

 - Chojuro: Russeted golden brown skin.
 Crisp, juicy, white flesh.
 This variety is known for its butterscotch flavor.

 Try our dried plums and we’re sure you’ll be a regular! 😂

-- Italian Prune: This European plum is excellent fresh, canned or dried.
+- Italian Prune: Excellent fresh, canned or dried.
 It is purple skin, sweet yellow flesh with a freestone.

 - Available late August to early September

-- Yellow Egg: This European plum is very sweet and is grown for the outstanding quality of the fruit which is excellent for dessert, cooking, and canning.
+- Yellow Egg: Very sweet and is grown for the outstanding quality of the fruit which is excellent for dessert, cooking, and canning.
 It is golden skin, sweet honey flavoured yellow flesh with a freestone.

 - Available in September

 Nothing beats the taste of a freshly picked fig, if you don’t like figs, you have never had a fresh fig!
 Figs store well for just a few days, then extra fruit can be dried or used in preserves. 😋